 How does hot tub water differ from pool water?

 Although pools and hot tubs are both filled with water and require regular testing and treatment, this is where the similarities end.
-Higher temperature, smaller volume, jetted water, and the likelihood of high/dense bather loads, must all be taken into account when formulating an appropriate testing and treatment regimen for
+Higher temperature, smaller volume, jetted water, and the likelihood of high/dense bather loads, must all be taken into account when formulating an appropriate testing and treatment regimen for a hot tub.
+When it comes to water chemistry, however, the two most significant differences are higher temperatures and smaller volumes.

 Higher temperatures